jarrod-west/siqc/README.md

 ### Steps

-The following scripts are designed to be run from the `src` directory.
+First run `pipenv install` to install dependencies, then run `pipenv shell` to load the virtual environment.

+`cd` to the `src` directory before running any of the following scripts.

 #### Environment File

-First, fill in the [.env](./.env) file in the base directory with the variables relevant to your setup:
+Fill in the [.env](./.env) file in the base directory with the variables relevant to your setup:
 * `InstanceAlias` - the alias of your Connect instance
 * `PrivateNumber` - the number that you will call to trigger the callback
 * `PublicNumber` - the number to use as the "outbound source"